umcr7/databricks_git_integ/README.md

-# Github integratio with Databricks
+# Github integration with Databricks
 Demo repository for explaining Github integration with Databricks